Day Surgery Center

 ointments, CPAP and oxygen)

-- Blood work, x-rays, and electrocardiogram as ordered by your doctor or
+- Blood work, x-rays and electrocardiogram as ordered by your provider.

-- Bring your medications and important documents with you: Living Will, Healthcare
+Bring your medications and important documents with you: Living Will, Healthcare Power of Attorney,

 - Depending on your surgery and medical history you may meet with an anesthesiologist